An exact Ramsey number of large bipartite graphs versus odd wheel: Abstract

 \section{Abstract}

 The Ramsey number for the pair of graphs $\mathbb{K}_{1,n}$ (star) versus $W_{m}$ (wheel) has been extensively studied.
-In contrast, the Ramsey number of $\mathbb{K}_{2,n}$ versus wheel is not yet explored due to the structural complexity of $\mathbb{K}_{2,n}$.
+In contrast, the Ramsey number of $\mathbb{K}_{2,n}$ versus the wheel is not yet explored due to the bit more structural complexity of $\mathbb{K}_{2,n}$ compared to the star.
 In this article, we have established an exact value of $\mathbb{K}_{2,n}$ versus $W_{m}$ for large $n$ and $m$.
 In particular, we have proved

-if $n$ and $m$ are sufficiently large integers where $n\geq4m$ and $m$ is an odd integer.
-This also proves the $W_{m}$-goodness of $\mathbb{K}_{2,n}$.
-We have used a probabilistic method composed of structural analysis in our proof.
+whenever $n$ and $m$ are sufficiently large integers satisfying $n\geq4m$ and $m$ is an odd integer.
+This proves the $W_{m}$-goodness of $\mathbb{K}_{2,n}$.
+Our proof combines probabilistic methods with an analysis of structural dependencies.
+As part of the argument, we resolve a structural rigidity question concerning highly dependent neighbourhoods (Lemma~\ref{nbd conservation 2}).